-Sextortion is defined as threats to expose a sexual image (or information) in order to make a person do something or for other reasons, such as revenge or humiliation.
-Perpetrators are often current, former or would-be romantic or sexual partners attempting to harass, embarrass and control victims.
+Sextortion is defined as threats to expose a sexual image (or information) in order to compel a person to do any act for whatever reasons, including revenge or humiliation.
+Perpetrators are often current, former, or would-be romantic or sexual partners attempting to harass, embarrass, and control victims.

 Documenting the threat is crucial to catch and arrest the perpetrator.
 One should save copies of all communications.
-Take screenshots of all communication and back up the evidences on a USB stick or external hard drive.
+Take screenshots of all communications and back up the evidence on a USB stick or external hard drive.

-Immediately report the incident to the law enforcement.
-You may report cases to the Philippine National Police Anti-Cybercrime Group (PNP-ACG) or to the National Bureau of Investigation – Cybercrime Division which deals with cybercrime, including online gender-based violence such as sextortion.
+Immediately report the incident to law enforcement.
+You may report cases to the Philippine National Police Anti-Cybercrime Group (PNP-ACG) or to the National Bureau of Investigation – Cybercrime Division, both of which are agencies which deal with cybercrime, including online gender-based violence such as sextortion.